Introduction

 Practical Considerations for Legacy SCADA Environments

-When segmenting legacy SCADA systems, organizations must consider several practical factors to ensure a successful implementation.
+When segmenting legacy SCADA systems, several practical factors determine whether the implementation succeeds or disrupts production.

 Compliance with Standards